 - Nomination Letter that can speak firsthand about the nominee’s mentoring of UGR students (two-page limit; 1 inch margins, Times New Roman 12pt. font), written by the colleague nominator or the nominee (for student- or self-nominations).
 The letter should explain (a) the nominee’s personal commitment to research mentoring, (b) how the nominee individualizes mentoring strategies to fit student needs and limitations, and (c) how the nominee's mentoring activity promotes diversity, equity, and inclusion in UR.
 Additional information that gives more detailed insight into the nominee’s breadth of mentoring activities and/or mentoring philosophy and style is welcome.

 - Student Letters – Two recommendation letters from UGR students who were mentored by the nominee within the past two to ten years (two-page limit, 1 inch margins, Times New Roman 12 pt font).
 Students should explain in their letter (a) how their mentor showed commitment to helping them achieve in areas of their life that mean the most to them (i.e., academic, career, or personal growth) and (b) how their mentor modeled positive behaviors and successful performance.
 Additional information that gives more detailed insight into the mentor’s work on behalf of the student is welcome.

 The colleague nominator or nominee (for student- or self-nominations) should create one PDF file that includes the completed Institutional Profile Survey

-, the Nomination Letter (if it is a self-nomination), and the CV.
+, the Nomination Letter, and the CV.
 The PDF file should be sent as an email to the CUR Biology Division Mentor Award Committee chair Janet Morrison

 with the subject line "Mentor Award--Nominee Firstname Lastname."

-Student and colleague letter writers must email their nomination letter to committee chair Janet Morrison
+Student letter writers must email their nomination letter to committee chair Janet Morrison

 as either a Word or PDF document (PDF preferred).
 The subject line of the email should state "Mentor Award--Nominee Firstname Lastname."